Justice High School Scholarship Fund Scholarships

 The Class of 1966 Scholarship

-The Class of 1966 funded a scholarship in celebration of their 50th reunion.
-They sought to give back to the school by supporting the higher education dreams of current seniors.
+The Classes of 1966, 1967 and 1977 funded scholarships in celebration of their 50th and 40th reunions.
+They sought to give back to their high school by supporting the higher education dreams of current seniors.

 Kaye Kory Scholarship